nerfstudio-project/nerfstudio/docs/developer_guides/config.md

 # Customizable configs

-Our python dataclass configs allow you to easily plug in different permutations of models, dataloaders, modules, etc. and modify all parameters from a typed CLI supported by [dcargs](https://pypi.org/project/dcargs/).
+Our dataclass configs allow you to easily plug in different permutations of models, dataloaders, modules, etc. and modify all parameters from a typed CLI supported by [tyro](https://pypi.org/project/tyro/).

 ### Base components